Suggestion: Watch the 5 minutes video tutorial before reading this article

 Except for its history in trade and current economic upswing, Medan also offers a great nature and quality of life.

 Indonesia is the most populous and the richest country in Southeast Asia.
-The country is set to grow much in the coming years and have many promising features.
+The country is set to grow much in the coming years and has many promising features.

 Still, foreign property ownership regulations are not favourable when comparing to neighbouring countries, like Malaysia, Thailand, and the Philippines.